-Surgery involves removal or repositioning of excess tissue as well as reinforcement of surrounding muscles and tendons to reshape the upper eyelid, lower eyelid or both.
+Surgery involves removal or repositioning of excess tissue and sometimes reinforcement of surrounding muscles and tendons to reshape the upper eyelid, lower eyelid or both.
 The operation typically takes one to three hours to complete, depending on the technique and extent of surgery done.

 What are the Types of Blepharoplasty?